ConnectEd Initiative: Timeline

 Shortly after Obama's 2013 speech unrolling the ConnectEd initiative, over 1,000 educators signed a petition to expand internet access in schools in November 2013.

-In November 2014, over 100 superintendents from the Digital Promise League of Innovation were invited to the White House by the Department of Education for the ConnectEd Superintendents Summit and pledge their commitment to enacting ConnectEd.
+In November 2014, over 100 superintendents from selected by the White House were invited to the White House by the Department of Education for the ConnectEd Superintendents Summit and pledge their commitment to enacting ConnectEd.
 The purpose of the summit was to share ideas about technology education and sign the Future Ready District Pledge.
 Any public school district can sign and commit to the Future Ready District Pledge to receive additional supports, guidance, and resources about how to transition into digital learning.

 In order to achieve the goals of the ConnectEd Initiative, the Alliance for Excellent Education, McGraw-Hill Education, AT&T, and Metri Group collaborated to devise the Future Ready Framework to serve as a roadmap towards digital learning.
 This roadmap can be used by schools to transition into digital learning.
 The seven gears of the Framework include Curriculum, Instruction, and Assessment, Use of Space and Time, Robust Infrastructure, Data and Privacy, Community Partnerships, Personalized Learning, and Budget and Resources.

 In April 2015, the ConnectEd Library Challenge was announced.
 This challenge urges public libraries to partner with local officials and school leaders so every child is able to own a library card.
 In conjunction with the ConnectEd Library Challenge, Obama also announced his e-Books Initiative in the same month.
 The e-Books Initiative calls for students ages 4–18 to access world-class digital library.

 In November 2015, superintendents met at regional summits to create plans using the free interactive planning dashboard, which included a district technology assessment, job-embedded opportunities for personalized learning, and technology policies and practices.
 The final goal was to use the Framework to make an action plan to bring home to their districts for implementation.

 Regional summits continued to be held in year 2016 with plans for regional summits to continue years into the future.
 Sample agendas [1] include creating plans for implementation at schools, creating a culture of "Future Ready Schools" within schools, districts, and communities, and share insights from current work.

 President Obama announced the ConnectEd goal "to provide 99 percent of American students with access to next-generation broadband in their classrooms and libraries by 2018."